authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Upgrade
 -------
-If you are still using AuthZForce 4.2.0 and wish to upgrade, please download AuthZForce server `upgrader tool distribution <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-upgrader/5.1.2/authzforce-ce-server-upgrader-5.1.2.tar.gz>`_ and follow the instructions from the `upgrader tool README <https://github.com/authzforce/server/blob/release-5.1.2/upgrader/src/README.md>`_, starting with step 3.
+If you are still using a R4 version (4.2.x, 4.3.x or 4.4.x) of AuthZForce and wish to upgrade, please download AuthZForce server `upgrader tool distribution <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-server-upgrader/5.1.2/authzforce-ce-server-upgrader-5.1.2.tar.gz>`_ and follow the instructions from the `upgrader tool README <https://github.com/authzforce/server/blob/release-5.1.2/upgrader/src/README.md>`_, starting with step 3.
 You may also find the ``README`` inside the downloaded ``tar.gz`` file itself.